Learn how to start selling to your ideal customers

 - Any other characteristics you think are important for your ICP

-The next step is to implement your ICP.
-This process is crucial, and when done effectively can mean massive success for your sales team.
+The next step in learning how to start selling is to implement your ICP.
+This process is crucial, and when done effectively, can mean massive success for your sales team.

 The rest of this post is dedicated to helping you successfully implement your new ICP.
 We’ll cover: